Red Flowering Currant – Ribes Sanguieneum

 Flowers: 3-7 cm elongated, drooping clusters of 10-20, with each individual flower 5-10 mm long.
 Varying from light to dark pink in colour.

-First Nations uses: Berries can be used fresh or dried and were mainly used as feast food.
+First Nations uses: Berries can be used fresh or dried and mainly used as feast food.
 Can also be used for herbal teas; bark can be used for cold and flu.